-Vietnam reports first bird flu death in nine months (Update)January 21st, 2014 in Diseases, Conditions, Syndromes /
+Vietnam reports first bird flu death in nine months (Update)January 21, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Vietnam has recorded its first death from bird flu in nine months, according to the country's Health Ministry, as regional concerns over a potential resurgence of the deadly virus grow.